 DDG 103 Truxtun

-On May 7, 2004, the Department of Defense announced that Secretary of the Navy Gordon England had decided that DDG hull number 103 will be named Truxtun.
+On May 7, 2004, the Department of Defense announced that Secretary of the Navy Gordon England had decided that DDG hull number 103 would be named Truxtun.

 Truxtun is a Flight IIA variant of the Arleigh Burke class guided missile destroyer and incorporates a helicopter hanger facility into the original design.
 The ship can each carry two SH-60B/R helicopters.
 Guided missile destroyers operate independently and in conjunction with carrier strike groups, surface action groups, expeditionary strike groups and replenishment groups.

-TRUXTUN will be homeported in Norfolk, VA as designated by the homeport assignment message.
-The ship is scheduled to leave Pascagoula in 2009.
-However, the exact date is undecided.
-TRUXTUN's commissioning location is still being determined..
-The exact date of TRUXTUN's commissioning is not known but will most likely occur in early 2009.
-This was delayed approximately 18 months from the original scehdule of June 2007 due to Hurricane Katrina.
+TRUXTUN was homeported in Norfolk, VA as designated by the homeport assignment message.
+The ship was scheduled to leave Pascagoula in 2009.
+The exact date of TRUXTUN's commissioning was delayed approximately 18 months from the original scehdule of June 2007 due to Hurricane Katrina.
+USS Truxtun (DDG 103), was commissioned Saturday, 25 April 2009, during a ceremony at Naval Weapons Station Charleston, SC.

 The term PCU, or simply “Precom Unit” or “Unit,” is also used to refer to the Pre-commissioning Unit administration support facility located at Northrop Grumman Ship Systems in Pascagoula.
 The PCU support facility houses the offices for the crews of each PCU being constructed in Pascagoula.
 For the purposes of the entire Pre-commissioning process, think of the “Precom Unit” or “PCU” as the actual ship in Pascagoula.